KajalKoli/BlockChain/readMe.md

 Whats done

-# Basic block and blockChain stucture added.
+# Basic block and blockChain structure added.

 To implement